benedicto7/personal-projects/Pictionary/README.md

 # Pictionary

 ## Description
 In this project, I decided to code an unconventional pictionary that is played from the same one device.
-This project inludes
+This project uses a pre-made code from Calvin University for drawing the pictures on the canvas.
+In addition, this project includes a windows pop up to save your name into the leaderboard,

-use pre-made free draw code
+canvas,

 ## Instructions
 1. Download all files.